b4rt0l4/raspberry_gpio/README.txt

 	Defaults:www-data !requiretty

 	%www-data ALL = NOPASSWD: /usr/local/bin/gpio

 * Deployment instructions
-Just install wiringpi as described and copy this source code in your web server.
+- Just install wiringpi as described and copy this source code in your web server.

+- Modify variable $route on file action.php to assign it the path of the root directory for the application.
+Example: $route = "/var/www/html/leds/";